r-o-b-o-t-o/gatemeter/README.md

 ## ✨ Features

 -   Live charts for damage dealt and enemies killed (current level and total)
--   List of items and triads acquired by everyone in your lobby
+-   List of items acquired by everyone in your lobby
+-   Keep track of your triad progress
 -   Opens in a web browser

 ## 🛠️ Installation